Shaniko-- a desert secret

-But there are signs of progress and renewal.
-The Shaniko Hotel is an interestingly restored Bed and Breakfast, and the central street, all two blocks of it, sports new paint and well-done storefronts.
-At the north end of town is a General Store that's truly fun.
+In 2008, when these pictures were taken, there were some signs of progress and renewal.
+The Shaniko Hotel was interestingly restored (2023) and the central street, all two blocks of it, sported new-looking paint and well-done storefronts.
+At the north end of town was a General Store that was truly fun to browse through, out of the summer heat.

 Rajneeshpuram and Baghwan Shree Rajneesh